What is a Blog?

 A blog is different.

 You can start a blog for free or for very little outlay.
-Which is one of the reasons why starting a blog and growing it into a full-time business appeals to so many people.
+This is one of the reasons why starting a blog and growing it into a full-time business appeals to so many people.

 Once the blog is set up, you can start adding content for free.
 After a while, if you do things the right way and create content that answers people’s questions or entertains them, you’ll start seeing more and more traffic coming to your site.